-One of the overriding themes of Luke's Gospel is Jesus' journey to Jerusalem.
-Just a few verses on from this text, Jesus 'resolutely took the road for Jerusalem,' and his resolve is foreshadowed here in the conversation he is having with Moses and Elijah as they speak of 'his passing which he was to accomplish in Jerusalem'.
-Jesus is revealing not only his true identity to his chosen companions but also his destiny: the 'passing over' of his death and resurrection, by which his divinity will be definitively revealed to all.
-Through that event, all that the law (represented by Moses) and the prophets (represented by Elijah) stood for will be accomplished.
+Jesus' journey to Jerusalem is a dominant theme in the Gospel of Luke.
+Just a few verses after this text, Jesus 'resolutely took the road for Jerusalem', and his resolve is foreshadowed in his conversation with Moses and Elijah when they speak of 'his passing which he was to accomplish in Jerusalem'.
+Jesus not only reveals his true identity to his chosen companions but also his destiny: the 'passing over' of his death and resurrection, by which his divinity will be definitively revealed to all.
+In fulfilling this destiny, everything that the law (represented by Moses) and the prophets (represented by Elijah) stood for will be accomplished.
 Peter misunderstands and thinks that the event on the mountain is the end of the story-he wants to erect tents there.
-He has not yet grasped the need to continue with the journey to Jerusalem.
-As a Christian, one cannot simply remain on the mountain in contemplation of divinity; one must also come down from the mountain and take the earthly road of living the faith to its ultimate conclusion.
+He has not yet grasped that the journey to Jerusalem must be continued.
+As Christians, we cannot simply remain on the mountain and contemplate divinity; we must also come down the mountain and follow the earthly road of living faith to its conclusion.

 - This gospel emphasises the need to withdraw for prayer.
-How important is quiet contemplation and prayer in your journey? - In what ways do you balance prayer and action in living your faith?
+How important are quiet contemplation and prayer in your journey? - How do you balance prayer and action as you live your faith?